confluentinc/examples/clients/docs/ccloud.rst

       echo '{"type":"record","name":"myrecord","fields":[{"name":"count","type":"int"}]}' > schema.json

+.. should the user verify anything after running the following command or is there specific output they should see after running the command?

 #.
 Run the :ref:`Confluent Cloud CLI producer <ccloud_kafka_topic_produce>`
    writing messages to topic ``test2``, passing in arguments for: